mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 ### What is the migration process?{#process}

 Migration is fully automatic for journeys that are not live or closed.
 We do not want to impact live or closed journeys to avoid any production impact.
-We will ask you to publish the new version that we created for you.
+We ask you to publish the new version that we created for you.

-All sandboxes of a customer ORG will be processed simultaneously.
-During the change deployment, the following actions will be performed:
+All sandboxes of a customer ORG are processed simultaneously.
+During the change deployment, the following actions are performed:

-**ANY Journey not using messages**
+**ANY journey not using messages**

 These are not affected by the change.
 Only journeys using messages are targeted by the migration.
 However, you will still be able to access messages that are not used in a journey via the following URL: https://experience.adobe.com/#/@[ORG]/sname:[SANDBOX]/journey-optimizer/messages/

-**DRAFT Journeys using at least one message**
+**DRAFT journeys using at least one message**

-Draft versions of messages will get modified during the migration.
-They will not reference a message anymore.
-The **Message** activities will be replaced with the appropriate channel action activities.
-Each of them will include the channel parameters and content.
+Draft versions of messages are modified during the migration.
+They do not reference a message anymore.
+The **Message** activities are replaced with the appropriate channel action activities.
+Each of them include the channel parameters and content.

 As usual, test your draft journey before publishing it.

-**LIVE Journeys using at least one message**
+**LIVE journeys using at least one message**

 The live version of a journey keeps running to avoid any production impact.

-A new draft version of this journey will be created during migration.
-This new draft version will be a copy of your live version but messages will be replaced with inline authored channel actions.
-Each channel action activity will include the channel parameters and content.
+A new draft version of this journey is created during migration.
+This new draft version is a copy of your live version but messages are replaced with inline authored channel actions.
+Each channel action activity include the channel parameters and content.
 Content is not lost.
-Reporting is not lost
+Reporting is not lost.

 We expect you to review this draft version, test it and publish it so that this becomes the live version.

-**FINISHED or STOPPED Journeys using at least one Message**
+**FINISHED or STOPPED journeys using at least one message**

-These journeys will be migrated too.
+These journeys are migrated too.

-When looking at the journey report, reports will be richer to include the level of information that was previously available in Message report.
+When looking at the journey report, reports are now richer and include the level of information that was previously available in message report.

 **CLOSED journeys using at least one message**